Facebook Instagram Pinterest

 As long as you're not planning on cuddling with lions or going for a midnight drive through the desert, then yes, Namibia is a safe country to travel in.
 Read up on self-driving so you know that you’re not supposed to be afraid of humans, but rather the wildlife and the sand.

-Of course, you should always use common sense and take the usual precautions, but Namibia is one of the few African countries which you can easily and safely visit on your own and not worry about much of anything really.
+Of course, you should always use common sense and take the usual precautions, but Namibia is one of the few African countries that you can easily and safely visit on your own and not worry about much of anything, really.

 FAQ: Do I need a 4x4 in Namibia?